jju/stubbl/teams/gorefarmers.md

 ### Fans

-The current fanbase hates the tanking that went on in GCIX and the Farmers are going to be under the microscope for violations of the spirit of the new rules in GCX.
+The current fanbase hates the tanking that went on in GCIX and the Farmers were going to be under the microscope for violations of the spirit of the new rules in GCX.
+They got through the season having regained some trust.

-The Gore Farmers and the [[orbitalmachine]] both won the sixth Green Cup (one Classic and one not) and that dispute over which one should really count fuelled their rivalry.
-The [[darklingspectres]] at this point are the team the Farmers try their best to fend off, as successfully as they have thus far.
+The Gore Farmers and the [Orbital Machine](orbitalmachine) both won the sixth Green Cup (one Classic and one not) and that dispute over which one should really count fuelled their rivalry.
+The [Darkling Spectres](darklingspectres) at this point are the team the Farmers try their best to fend off, as successfully as they have thus far.

 ### Famous Games

-GCVI Final
+The GCVI Final is a match to watch.
+It wasn't the most pretty, but it's a pretty excellent example of how good BludBol can be even without constant arcing passes.